whisthq/whist/container-images/README.md

 ### Building Images

-To simply build the protocol in the `base/protocol` subrepository inside an Ubuntu 20 container, call
+To simply build the protocol in the `base/protocol` subrepository inside an Ubuntu 20 container, run:

 ```
 ./build_protocol.sh
 ```

-To build a container image, call
+To build a specific application's container image, run:

 ```
-./build_container_image.sh APP
+./build_container_image.sh [APP]
 ```

-This takes a single argument, `APP`, which is the path to the target folder whose app container you wish to build.
+This takes a single argument, `APP`, which is the path to the target folder whose application container you wish to build.
 For example, the base container is built with `./build_container_image.sh base` and the chrome container is built with `./build_container_image.sh browsers/chrome`, since the relevant dockerfile is `browsers/chrome/Dockerfile.20`.
-This scripts names the built image as `fractal/$APP`, with a tag of `current-build`.
+This script names the built image as `fractal/$APP`, with a tag of `current-build`.

 ### Pushing Images